 • A Merchant Marine aboard a U.S. Naval Ship

+The American Red Cross Hero Care Center is available 7 days a week, 24 hours a day, 365 days a year.
 The purpose of the American Red Cross is to meet the immediate disaster-caused needs of individuals, families, and communities.
 Explore how American Red Cross responds to disasters big and small, across the country.

 The Association of Military Banks of America (AMBA) — Founded in 1959, AMBA is a not-for-profit association of banks operating on military installations, banks not located on military installations but serving military customers, and military banking facilities designated by the U.S. Treasury.
 The association’s membership includes both community banks and large multinational financial institutions, all of which are insured by the Federal Deposit Insurance Corporation.